Training to promote a whole-system approach

 Respect doesn't work directly with young people and families.
-We work with professionals who are supporting young people who are using violence and abuse.
-We provide comprehensive training, implementation materials and on-going support to practitioners who have undertaken our training.
+We work with professionals who support young people who use violence and abuse.
+We provide comprehensive training, implementation materials and ongoing support to practitioners who have undertaken our training.

 Our training team can offer training and briefings to promote a whole system approach to addressing child/adolescent to parent violence/abuse, which could include support for police, professionals working in housing, social care, healthcare, early help and more.